moonjukhim/GCP/D.Data engineering and smart analytics/D-a.Data Analyst Learning Path/From Data to Insights with GCP/README.md

 ### Exploring, Transforming, and Visualizing Data
  - Lab 1: BigQuery Basics

- - Lab 3: Creating a Data Transformation Pipeline with Cloud Dataprep
  - Lab 4: How to Build a BI Dashboard Using Google Data Studio and BigQuery

 ### Creating and Optimizing your Data Warehouse